 The Record Companies have standardized the revolutions per minute of records and there are more records being released.
 They want to track which ones are selling best, so they start taking surveys of the top newly released songs.The Top 40 radio format appears in 1951.

 sock hops platter party djs

 In the 1950s, American Radio Djs started showing up at ‘Sock Hops‘ and ‘Platter Parties.’
+These were mostly GIs returning from World War II and they used the Public Adress systems (PA System) they knew from their military days.
 They would play a record and then talk on the mic while putting a new record on.
 Then they started bringing a drummer to keep up the beat while switching records.
 The first American DJ to bring two turntables was Bob Casey in 1955, allowing him to keep the music going.
-Rock music changes everything, then Americans get bored with it and don’t remember what is was until the Beatles remind them.
+Rock music changes everything very briefly, then Americans get bored with it and don’t remember what is was until the Beatles remind them five years later.